 In addition to the main tools detailed below, we have a prototype front-end for a subset of Scala, and are developing static analysis technology for Silver.
 Our toolset is also currently used as a back-end for the VerCors project at the University of Twente.

-The Silver intermediate verification language provides simple imperative constructs, as well as specifications and custom statements for managing permission-based reasoning.
+The Viper intermediate verification language (Silver) provides simple imperative constructs, as well as specifications and custom statements for managing permission-based reasoning.
 The assertion logic supported is a variant of implicit dynamic frames, which can be used to encode a variety of reasoning paradigms, including separation logics.
 Silver provides support for mathematical types, user-defined predicates and pure functions, and a number of other unique features based on recent research.
 More details can be found in the publications below, and source code is available.

 Silicon is a symbolic-execution-based verifier for the Silver intermediate verification language.
 It uses the Z3 SMT solver to discharge logical queries.
 Source code for Silicon, as well as a wiki for helping new users, is available in our Bitbucket repository.